How are you commemorating the 100-year anniversary of Our Lady’s apparitions at Fatima? How about enrolling in the Brown Scapular of Our Lady?

 I am ready to admit the world needs saving!

-So, along with friends and family, I will be enrolling in the Brown Scapular this weekend, after completing my first 33-day consecration to the Immaculate Heart of Mary.
+So, along with friends and family, I will enroll in the Brown Scapular this weekend after completing my first 33-day consecration to the Immaculate Heart of Mary.
 I encourage you, dear reader, to prayerfully consider what you can do to increase your devotion to Mary, especially in this important year.
 We are told by countless saints that devotion to the Blessed Mother is a sure way to holiness.
 I want holiness.
-God knows, and I admit, I have a long way to go and I need all the help I can get!
+God knows, and I admit, I have a long way to go and need all the help I can get!
 What better time than now?